Cincinnati-Design-LAB/architour/src/content/buildings/national-underground-railroad-freedom-center.md

   - https://ucarecdn.com/29963728-ac25-4792-bb36-cdb0458f5e65/
   - https://ucarecdn.com/ce4e3638-2a1f-40ef-839b-c45171066af5/
 location: '{"type":"Point","coordinates":[-84.5112311,39.0978]}'
-body: >
-  ### Name

-  National Underground Railroad Freedom Center

-  ### Address

-  50 E. Freedom Way, Cincinnati, Ohio 45202
+address: 50 E. Freedom Way, Cincinnati, Ohio 45202

-  ### Date of Completion

-  2004

-  ### Interior Accessibility
+date_of_completion: "2004"

-  The museum is open to the public.
+interior_accessibility: The museum is open to the public.

-  ### Architect

-  Blackburn Architects
+architect: Blackburn Architects

-  ### Associate Architect

-  BOORA Architects, Alexander-Camabeam & Associates
+associate_architect: BOORA Architects, Alexander-Camabeam & Associates

-  ### Original Function

-  The museum focuses on the history of slavery and the underground railroad.
+original_function: The museum focuses on the history of slavery and the underground railroad.

-  ### Significance
+significance: >-
   The building is designed in 3 sections that symbolically represent the three Constitutional Amendments that led to the end of slavery, and the winding spaces between the masses represent the perilous paths that slaves took to